pwiberg/pwiberg_bio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Hello
+  - Mathematical models especially for finance and stochastics
-  - Computational Linguistics
+  - Computational Mathematics
-  - Information Retrieval
+  - Numerical Algorithms

 # Education to show in About widget
 education: